-The Z90356 contains 64 KWords of program ROM and 1 KWord of on-chip data RAM.
+The Z90T366 contains 64 KWords of program ROM and 1 KWord of on-chip data RAM.
 Program ROM space can hold an unlimited number of characters with a 16x16, 16x18, and 16x20 programmable matrix in relocated Character Generation ROM (CGROM), which is only restricted by the available ROM.
-In addition, the Z90356 contains four external register banks with eight registers each.
-Additional Control Registers (AR) are available to control new peripheral blocks like palette banks and memory management.
+In addition, the Z90T366 contains four external register banks with eight registers each.
+Additional Control Registers (AR) are available to control new peripherals like palette banks and memory management.